-The Education Plan for Golden Hills School Division commencing September 5, 2024, was prepared under the direction of the Board of Trustees in accordance with the responsibilities under the Education Act and the Fiscal Planning and Transparency Act.
+Under the direction of the School Board, the Education Plan for Golden Hills School Division, commencing September 2, 2025, was prepared under the direction of the Board of Trustees in accordance with the responsibilities under the Education Act and the Sustainable Fiscal Planning and Reporting Act.
 This plan was developed in the context of the provincial government's business and fiscal plans.
-The Board has used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.
+The School Board has used its performance results to develop the plan and is committed to implementing the strategies contained within the plan to improve student learning and results.

-The Board approved the Education Plan for 2024/25 to 2026/2027 on May 28, 2024.
+The School Board approved the Education Plan for 2025/2026 on May 27, 2025.
+(Year 1)